Picture Gallery

 Photo

 The canteen and garden, c.1931.
-The staff canteen and director’s dining room overlook a splendid rose garden, which (it’s been rumoured) the tireless works manager Mr A.G.
-Symmons, an avid gardener, helped to maintain.
-(From the archives)
+The staff canteen and director's dining room overlook a splendid rose garden, which, it's been rumoured, tireless works manager and avid gardener Mr A.G.
+Symmons helped to maintain.
+(From the Sun archives)

 Photo